linode/docs/docs/guides/development/nodejs/how-to-install-use-node-version-manager-nvm/index.md

     ```

 {{< note >}}
 If you only want to go back to using the system's version of Node, you do not have to uninstall NVM.
-In this case, run the command `nvm use system`.
+In this case, run the command `nvm use system` instead.
 {{< /note >}}